In this article:

-To unfreeze your credit, you'll need to use the secure PIN that you received when you originally requested a freeze.
-In most cases, if you make the request by phone or online, the credit bureaus can lift a freeze in as little as 15 minutes, although the Federal Trade Commission gives them up to three business days.
-If you lose your PIN, you'll need to contact each bureau individually and can either request a new PIN or permanently lift your freeze.
+To unfreeze your credit, you'll need to use the secure PIN, or personal identification number, that you received when you originally requested a freeze.
+In most cases, if you make the request online or by phone, the credit bureaus can lift a freeze in as little as 15 minutes, although the Federal Trade Commission gives them up to three business days.
+If you lose your PIN, you'll need to contact each bureau individually to either request a new PIN or permanently lift your freeze.

 CreditLock for Experian Members